 Alfonso “Poncho” Moran

 Willie Reagan described Alfonso as a handsome man, reaching the height of 6’3” or more, who dressed in a snappy white suit.
 He had a kind face with dimples and the skill to charm anyone he met.
 He traveled up and down the East Coast playing pool.
-Although he ran with a questionable crowd, he seems to have been a calm and controlled man.
-He wasn’t violent and he didn’t look for trouble.
-People enjoyed watching him play pool and billiards, as they marveled at his skill.
+Although he ran with a questionable crowd, Alfonso seemed to have been a calm and controlled man.
+He wasn’t violent and didn’t look for trouble.
+People enjoyed watching him play pool, as they marveled at his skill.
 He commanded a crowd.
-According to Reagan, he didn’t have a car; he rode with other people when he needed to get from place to place.
+According to Reagan, he didn’t have a car, but rode with other people when he needed to get from place to place.

-Those who knew him say he would not have worked the fields, as it simply wasn’t in his character to do that.
-He had other jobs during his lifetime.
-He trained as a barber at Ronnie’s Barber Shop in Gifford, and he sometimes painted houses.
+Those who knew him say Alfonso would not have worked the fields, as it simply wasn’t in his character.
+He had other jobs during his lifetime, training as a barber at Ronnie’s Barber Shop in Gifford and sometimes painting houses.

-Alfonso didn’t always live in Florida, perhaps because his pool playing took him to varying places and wanted to live where the games were active.
-We know that he lived in Jonesboro, Georgia, at one time, and then in the late 1980s, he lived in Decatur, Georgia.
+Alfonso didn’t always live in Florida, perhaps because his pool playing took him to varying places and he wanted to live where the games were active.
+We know that he lived in Jonesboro, Georgia, at one time and then in the late 1980s, living in Decatur, Georgia.

 Although the Gifford painters knew Alfonso, they didn’t necessarily keep his company, as he didn’t represent the goals their parents had for them.
-Willie Regan says he kept his distance from Alfonso because he didn’t want to get into gambling; his goal was to make his parents proud, and besides, he simply didn’t have time.
+Willie Regan says he kept his distance from Alfonso because he didn’t want to get into gambling.
+Willie’s goal was to make his parents proud, and besides, he simply didn’t have time.
 He was always working or studying for school.

-Late in his life, Alfonso had a stroke was unable to talk.
+Late in his life, Alfonso had a stroke and was unable to talk.
 As he aged, he lost both his legs.
-He died in 2003, in Vero Beach, of complications from diabetes.
+In 2003, he died in Vero Beach from diabetic complications.